UNINETTSigma2/documentation/software/application_guides/r.md

 ## How to install packages
 There might be some packages missing in the R modules that are installed, or maybe you need a different version than what currently exists.
 In that case you could install the packages yourself.
-For example, following is the procedure to install the package called XYZ by the user *user1* on  SAGA (the steps are also similar on `fram` and `betzy`):
+For example, following is the procedure to install the package called XYZ by the user *user1* on  SAGA (the steps are also similar on  `betzy`):

  -  Login to saga
  -  Load the module